 Keep only the most recent value

-All Cloud Bigtable client libraries let you use filters to read the most recent value, or cell, at a given row and column.
-In some cases, you might not ever need to read older versions of your data.
-To avoid paying to store older data that you don't need, you can delete the data using the strategy on this page.
+All Bigtable client libraries let you use filters to read the most recent value, or cell, at a given row and column.
+In some cases, however, you might not ever need to read older versions of your data.
+You can use a version-based garbage collection policy that specifies to only keep one cell in a column, but because it can take up to a week for garbage collection to occur, in practice your table might contain older data that you never plan to read.

 Timestamp of zero